wearetheframers/frame-core-wip/docs/API/frame/framer/brain/actions/actions.md

 The ExecutionContext provides access to necessary services (like LLM, memory, and EQ) during action execution, ensuring consistent access to resources across all actions.

+### High-Level Actions

+High-level actions are designed to manage complex tasks by leveraging multiple strategies or sub-actions.
+They can control or orchestrate other actions.
+Examples include:

+- **AdaptiveDecisionAction**: Uses strategies to make adaptive decisions based on context, urgency, and risk.
+- **CreateNewAgentAction**: Manages the creation of new agents within the framework, coordinating various sub-actions to achieve this goal.

 ### Default Actions

 The ActionRegistry comes with a set of default actions: